-This provision was established to meet the costs of voluntary redundancies and early retirements on the grounds of voluntary redundancy, ill-health and injuries agreed during the 2019/20 financial year but falling into the following financial year.
+This provision was established to meet the costs of voluntary redundancies and early retirements on the grounds of voluntary redundancy agreed during the 2020/21 financial year but falling into the following financial year.
+A balance of £0.135m remains from 2019/20 relating to adjustments to injury pensions in respect of the Evans & Ashcroft case that have since been settled in April and May 2021.

-Termination Benefits £000
+Termination Benefits

+£000

 Balance at 1 April 2019 0

 Additional provisions made in 2019/20 432

-Amounts used in 2019/20 0

-Balance at 31 March 2020 for the CC 432